PGY-3 Overview

 Duration: 12 months

-As a resident in the Research Track program, you will continue to attend research seminars that provide an interactive format in which to learn about current research being conducted at the University.
+Residents on the Research Track will continue to attend research seminars that provide an interactive format in which to learn about current research being conducted at UT Southwestern.

 Balance and Diversity

-As a third-year resident, you will spend one day a week at the outpatient clinic at Parkland Hospital.
+As a third-year resident, you will spend one day a week at the outpatient clinic at Parkland.
 Here you will learn to manage acute and chronic psychiatric illness through pharmacotherapy, supportive therapy, crisis management, and systems interventions.
-The patient population is ethnically diverse and is challenged by socioeconomic hardship and intensive medical co-morbidity.
+The patient population is ethnically diverse and is challenged by socioeconomic hardship and intensive medical comorbidity.

-On another day of the week, you will attend in the UT Southwestern Psychotherapy Clinic learning intensive psychotherapy, both psychoanalytic and cognitive-behavioral, with higher functioning patients.
-You will co-lead a group therapy, as well.
-Your supervision will be necessarily intensive, generally consisting of three hours per week with individual therapy supervisors.
+On another day of the week, you will attend in the UT Southwestern Psychiatry Clinic, learning intensive psychotherapy, both psychoanalytic and cognitive-behavioral, with higher functioning patients.
+You will co-lead a group therapy session also.
+Your supervision will be necessarily intensive, generally consisting of 3 hours per week with individual therapy supervisors.

-You will also spend an additional half-day at either a student mental health clinic, as a consultant embedded in the Parkland Internal Medicine Clinic, or at an innovative primary care clinic (PsyPCE) at the VA, where you will learn to manage both medical and psychiatric issues under the supervision of internal medicine and psychiatry attending physicians.
+You will also spend an additional half-day at either a student mental health clinic, as a consultant embedded in the Parkland Center for Internal Medicine, or at an innovative primary care clinic (PsyPCE) at the Dallas Veterans Affairs Medical Center, where you will learn to manage both medical and psychiatric issues under the supervision of internal medicine and psychiatry attending physicians.

 Opportunities